 Even so, I felt apart from those things, because I lived high up in an attic with only one small window, and I could always shut the door.
 My landlady, who lived two floors down, often said that she felt like she had no tenant at all.
 I had a habit, I told her, of disappearing from the world.

 The big room in the old house reminds me of my attic, but here I do not have to worry about hitting my head against the ceiling.
 It is roomy enough for dancing, though I don’t dance.
 One window looks out to the yard with mango trees and wild shrubbery.
-Two windows look out to houses along nearby streets.
+Two windows look out to houses along adjacent streets.
 These windows I cover with dark blue drapery.
 The other window I keep open and frame with diaphanous curtains drawn back with silk scarves.

 For furniture I have a black plastic chair by a wooden desk painted a fading shade of teal.
 My books stand on shelves hanging from the wall, or in piles on the floor.
 A gilded wine rack holds my shoes.
 There used to be a bed by the window, but I had it taken out.
 Every night I unroll a narrow mat, cover it with a blanket, take out a pillow from the closet, and sleep.
 In the morning I rise from my heap on the floor, shake the pillow and fold the blanket and put them back in the closet, roll the mat and stow it in a corner of the room.
 This ritual lends a sense of order to the flurry of my days.